 The Ocean View Viceroy rooms live up to their moniker, with sea vistas that stretch up and down the coast.
 For oversized bathrooms with enough space for marble wet rooms, vanity tables and cat-swinging, go for a Grande Room or Empire Suite.

 The two outdoor pools are on a sleek terrace, romantically lit with white candelabra by night.
 Reserve a poolside cabana (at an extra cost) to make pool time a party.

 Don't worry if you leave your sun protection or skincare behind, as you can buy everything on site.
 Leave your bicycle at home – the hotel has bikes to borrow for guests.

-Pets weighing up to 50 pounds are welcome, for a non-refundable fee of $50 each.
+Up to two pets (under 50 pounds) can stay for a non-refundable $125 per pet, per stay.
 Pups will be spoiled with a custom Viceroy dog bed, leash, food and water bowls, plush toys and turndown treats.
-Dog walking can be arranged by the hotel’s concierge.
 See more pet-friendly hotels in Santa Monica.

 Rollaway beds can be provided for US$50.
 The concierge team is happy to help you find distractions for your miniature sidekicks, including surfing lessons and child-friendly outings.